 A degree in computer science, graphic design or another subject that includes a design or computing element will give you a head start when it comes to finding work as a UX designer.
-If you already have a solid grasp of HTML and the software used in UX work, any degree is acceptable, although a masters degree in UX Design will boost your chances of bagging your dream job!
+If you already have a solid grasp of HTML, or want to find out more about how to become an HTML developer and the software used in UX work, any degree is acceptable, although a masters degree in UX Design will boost your chances of bagging your dream job!
 There are also a few apprenticeships up for grabs.

 What does the role involve?